 Asthma – Inhaled corticosteriods, Prednisone, Newer drugs: Leukotriene-receptor antagonists aka cingulair

 Eczema – Topical steriods, calcineurin inhibitors, Antihistamines or/and Antibiotics for secondary infections

 Allergies e.g. rhinitis – Antihistamines: zyrtec, clarity or intranasal corticosteroid

-The first step is to determine and remove the root to the cause e.g. stress, diet, food intolerances, environmental toxicity in living and working conditions.
+The first step is to determine and remove the root to the cause e.g. stress, diet, food intolerances, environmental toxicity in living, and working conditions.
 For food intolerances, analysis will involve a simple blood test (IgG) or a program of elimination until the digestion and gut returns to a healthy form.
-We would then devise a diet that excluded these problem foods, and one high in nutrients to repair and re-energize the immune system including whole grains, fruit and vegetables, high quality fish and oils.
+We would then devise a diet that excluded these problem foods and one high in nutrients to repair and re-energise the immune system including whole grains, fruit and vegetables, high quality fish and oils.
 For food and environmental allergies, a blood test (IgE) may be recommended.
-We recommend that you get a proper test for these – is a simple blood test.
-Commercial test kits are available, but many are based on unsound scientific principles and so we recommend that you have the correct test and analaysis for these.
+We would recommend a simple blood test.
+Commercial test kits are available but many are based on unsound scientific principles and so we recommend that you have the correct test and analysis for these.
 We may also test for toxic metals, which would need specific treatment depending if any/which ones were present.